abhishekkandi/ColorGame/README.md

 # ColorGame
-'Color Game' is built using VanillaJs.
+'Color Game' is built using HTML, CSS, VanillaJs.
 It's part of the Colt Steele's Web development bootcamp on Udemy.